 That the type and location of knots in khipus cords represent numbers

-Why did some people initially doubt the hypothesis that Khipu's contained a writing system?
+Why did some people initially doubt the hypothesis that Khipu's contained a writing system? 【对比之处，出题】

 They believed that the purpose of khipus had been fully explained several decades earlier.